 When I first flew from Terminal 5, going back 10+ years, once you were airside, there wasn’t much going on.
 No food, no shops, nothing.
 I can remember arriving about three hours early for one flight (probably an over-reaction to my experience with the Blue Line) and having nothing to do except sit there until the flight boarded (this was in the days before I flew with my laptop and a long to-do list: in fact, I don’t think I even owned a laptop back then!).

 The only slight problem with the flight was that I was unable to check-in on-line and even when I got to the airport, I wasn’t assigned a seat at check-in, instead having to go to the desk in the lounge.
-Normally, that would have had me fretting about getting stuck in the middle seat somewhere in the back of the plane, but since it was business class, I really wasn’t too worried about which seat I would get.
+Normally, that would have had me fretting about getting stuck in the middle seat somewhere in the back of the plane, but since it was Club World, I really wasn’t too worried about which seat I would get.